ara3d/ara3d/README.md

 * Prefer easy to read code to micro-optimizations
 * Default to making things public
 * Don't repeat yourself
-* Interfaces are a good thing, use them
+* Interfaces are a good thing, use them frequently
 * Keep functions small, simple, and without side-effects
-* When it makes sense, prefer extension methods
+* When it makes sense use extension methods, they make code more generic, readable, and discoverable
+* Support as many platforms as you can (e.g., default to using .NET Standard 2.0)

 ## Contributing